VRML JavasScript Conversion to Seamless3d C++

 Long Lists of Elements

-With vrml we can easily define a long list of Vec3f types using a MFVec3f field in a Script node (outside of the javascript) which containes simply a list of floats.
+With vrml we can easily define a long list of Vec3f types using a MFVec3f field in a Script node (outside of the javascript) which contains simply a list of floats.
+Allthough C++ does not currently support variable length initialiser lists C++0x the next ISO C++ standard does and so too does SeamlessScript.
+When declaring a long list of Vec3f types for a M_Vec3f, a FloatList constructor is used.

 So long as the number of elements inside the FloatList divides cleanly by 3 it is leagal.

-A FloatList constructor can also be used for M_Vec2f (must divide by 2) and M_Rotation types (must divide by 4).
+A FloatList constructor can also be used for M_Vec2f (must divide by 2), M_Rotation types (must divide by 4) and M_Color (divide by 3).

 For a M_Float just use a long list in a M_Float and do the equivlent for for M_Int, M_Double and M_Bool types.

-When using a current standard C++ compiler we can use arrays and the FLOAT_LIST or INT_LIST macros to initialize a long list for a container.
+When using a current standard C++ compiler for a list of floats or integers longer than 20 elements we can use arrays and the FLOAT_LIST or INT_LIST macros to initialize a long list for a container.

 for example:

-These macros are not as nice as constructores but are a workable way for the current standard.
+These macros are not as nice as constructores but are a workable way for the current C++ standard and can easily be converted to SeamlessScript.

 Strings

-Seamless3d Strings behave the same as JavaScript strings except when using C++ it is impossible to concatenate 2 or more literal strings in a row using the + operator (something that is not really needed)
+Seamless3d Strings behave the same as JavaScript strings except when using C++ it is impossible to concatenate 2 or more literal strings in a row using the + operator.

 String str = "ab" + "cd";